 - Structural problems such as spina bifida.
 This is a problem with the spine a person is born with (congenital)

 A CT of the spine may also be used to assess the effects of treatment of the spine, such as surgery or other therapy.

 There may be other reasons for your healthcare provider to recommend a CT scan of the spine.

 What are the risks of a CT scan of the spine?

 You may want to ask your healthcare provider about the amount of radiation used during the CT scan and the risks related to your particular situation.
-Radiation from CT scans varies, but may be up to 100 times greater than a normal chest X-ray.
-It is a good idea to keep a record of your radiation exposure, such as previous CT scans and other types of X-rays, so that you can inform your healthcare provider.
-Risks associated with radiation exposure may be related to the cumulative number of X-ray exams or treatments over a long period.
+Radiation from CT scans varies, but it may be up to 100 times greater than a normal chest X-ray.
+It's a good idea to keep a record of your radiation exposure, such as previous CT scans and other types of X-rays, so that you can tell your healthcare provider.
+Risks linked to radiation exposure may be related to the number of X-ray exams or treatments over a long period.

-Nursing mothers should discuss with their healthcare provider whether to delay breastfeeding after receiving contrast.
+If you are breastfeeding, talk with your provider about delaying breastfeeding after getting contrast.
 There are conflicting recommendations on this topic.

 If contrast dye is used, there is a risk for allergic reaction to the dye.
 Tell your healthcare provider if you are allergic to or sensitive to medicines, contrast, or iodine.
-Studies show that most people will not have an adverse reaction from contrast dye.
-But, you will need to let your healthcare provider know if you have ever had a reaction to any contrast dye, or any kidney problems.
-A seafood allergy is not a contraindication for contrast.
+Most people won't have any problems from contrast dye.
+But tell your provider if you have ever had a reaction to any contrast dye, or any kidney problems.
+Having a seafood allergy won't stop you from getting contrast.

 Tell your healthcare provider if you have any kidney problems.
 In some cases, the contrast dye can cause kidney failure.
-People with kidney disease are more prone to kidney damage after contrast exposure.
+People with kidney disease are more likely to have kidney damage after contrast exposure.

 How do I get ready for a CT scan of the spine?